ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 - input HS immediately to get fast RRC
 - finish the combo: jc > j.S > j.HS > j.236K > c.s > 6HS > KIBARI

-when buffering the jump use your left hand so all the movements
+when buffering the jump use your left hand so all the movements without sacrificing mental stack for the buttons pressed

 To do 66RRC just press all the buttons.
 - If you're doing an attack the game will always prioritize roman cancel over burst so you won't do it by accident.